CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Files stored in SD Connect/Allas can be directly analysed in read-only mode from SD Desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.

 * By default, a project can store up to 10 TiB of data.
-See [how to increase disk space](../../accounts/how-to-increase-disk-quotas.md#how-to-increase-disk-quota) to apply for additional reasouce.  (../../accounts/how-to-add-service-access-for-project.md);how-to-increase-disk-quotas.md#how-to-increase-disk-quotasapplying for additional resources see .
+See [how to increase disk space](../../accounts/how-to-increase-disk-quotas.md#how-to-increase-disk-quota) to apply for additional reasouce.
 The storage space remains available as long as the CSC project is active, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).

 * CSC does not make backups of the data stored in SD Connect.
 Having **own backups** of important datasets is a good practice.